-Admission to the exhibitions is free and online reservation guarantees priority access in the selected time slot to Gian Maria Tosatti’s temporary exhibition and to Anselm Kiefer’s permanent installation.
+Admission to the exhibitions is free and online reservation guarantees priority access in the selected time slot to Gian Maria Tosatti’s and Ann Veronica Janssens’ temporary exhibitions and to Anselm Kiefer’s permanent installation.
 Members have priority access even without reservation.

 Gian Maria Tosatti’s (Rome, 1980; lives and works in Naples) exhibition consists of two cycles of paintings presented for the first time at Pirelli HangarBicocca, Portraits (2022) and NOw/here (2023).
 These large-scale works are set up in close relationship with the architecture of Pirelli HangarBicocca, creating moments of interaction and contrasting situations.
 Portraits comprises four gold and rust paintings on iron panels, assembled and installed on tube and clamp structures.
 On the other hand, the NOw/here series takes the form of ten large fields of graphite and white charcoal on canvas suspended from the ceiling.

 This new body of work condenses several recurring concepts of Gian Maria Tosatti’s research over the past two decades and embodies a dialogue with the Zeitgeist (Spirit of the time), resonating with the feelings, characteristic of the artist’s generation.
 For Tosatti, the exhibition becomes an opportunity to address aspects of current events as well as the human condition at such a difficult moment in time, in a society poised between catastrophe and evolution.
 These works are also conceived as “mirrors,” open questions that directly confront the visitor.